Menu

 Responding to a Small Claims Case

-Counter Claims and Third Party Claims allow you to make your own claim against the party suing you or to add another party to the claim against you.
+Counterclaims allow you to make your own claim against the party suing you.
+Third party claims allow you to add another party to the claim against you.

 Preparing for a Small Claims Trial